 Arthritis is commonly associated with senior citizens.
 The origin of this stereotype is the fact that OA is caused by wear and tear on the joints over time and often worsens with age, but this age stereotype does not hold true for other types of arthritis.

 RA most commonly begins between the ages of 30 and 60, but can indeed occur earlier or later in life.

-Despite the stereotype that only old people have arthritis, the Centers for Disease Control and Prevention reports that two-thirds of the people living with arthritis are younger than 65 and 300,000 of them are children.
+Despite the stereotype that only old people have arthritis, the Arthritis Foundation reports that in the U.S., two-thirds of the people living with arthritis are younger than 65 and 300,000 of them are children.

 3. RA Is More Than A Little Joint Pain

 RA can cause permanent damage to joints and related structures like bones and cartilage, serious mobility issues, and debilitating fatigue.

 It can affect a person’s vision or increase the risk for significant systemic complications, including: